OPPORTUNITY FOR STUDENTS TO EARN FREE COLLEGE CREDIT

 Modern States, the New York-based charitable organization behind the effort, has funded production of online courses taught by college professors.
 The courses prepare students for introductory College Level Examination Program (CLEP) exams in Economics, Sociology, Algebra, and other areas.

-HOW DOES THIS LEAD TO CREDIT?
+HOW DOES THIS LEAD TO COLLEGE CREDIT?

 WHAT ELSE DO I NEED TO KNOW?